 - Protect yourself from pollution or radiation;

-- The extreme shyness of the Japanese can also be a reason;
+- The extreme shyness of the Japanese may also be a reason;

-Despite all this, the Japanese sometimes exaggerate in the use of these masks, perhaps because they get used to it or because they think they cannot walk without them.
-Children end up using it because of the designs and prints that some masks have, as well as some teenagers, so we realize that the use sometimes fits in fashion and style.
+Despite all this, the Japanese sometimes exaggerate the use of these masks, perhaps because they get used to it or because they think they can't walk without them.
+Children end up using them because of the designs and prints that some masks have, as well as some teenagers, so we realize that the use sometimes fits fashion and style.

 Is that you?
 What do you think of this custom of wearing masks?
-If you liked the article, share and leave your comments.
+If you liked the article share it and leave your comments.
 We also recommend reading: